This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A jaw fracture is a break in your child's mandible (lower jawbone).
+A jaw fracture is a break in your child's jawbone.
+It may take weeks or months for the jawbone to heal.

 WHILE YOU ARE HERE: